Competitive Debating

 Behind this inquiry lay the promise of casting new light on a chronic problem: natural-resource rich countries with high levels of poverty and underdevelopment.
 Africa has been a net-creditor to the world: with an external debt of $258 billion in 2008, Africa recorded capital outflows of $579 billion to $1,4 trillion due to profit shifting and tax evasion between 1980 and 2009.
 To appreciate the relationship between extractives, profit shifting, and the challenge of curbing the use of tax haven jurisdictions, it is important to understand the developmental history of offshore centres and their particular paradox as non-sovereign states.
 This rationale built on the work of my Honours thesis where I looked at mineral rich countries with high underdevelopment using the DRC as a case study.
 I used one of the only two tax treaties internationally in force with the DRC to explore the source and residence conflict in international taxation by investigating if there is a link between reduced taxing rights and increased foreign direct investment anticipated to aid poverty reduction.
 I paired a legal doctrinal comparative analysis of the contradictions between the income Distributive Rules Articles of the United Nations Model Tax Convention and the South Africa-Democratic Republic of Congo Double Tax Treaty with a correlation study of the FDI inflows to the DRC after the tax treaty with South Africa came into force in 2013.

-Thereafter I was set to begin my tax articles.
-I was a finalist and the regional runner-up of the 2018 Ernst and Young (EY) Young Tax Professional of the Year award.
-The same firm partly supported my undergrad studies after awarding me with a bursary in high school through a Talent Recruitment Program on the condition that I would serve my articles at EY after I completed my honours.
+Thereafter, I was a finalist and the regional runner-up of the 2018 Ernst and Young (EY) Young Tax Professional of the Year award.
+I had been signed with EY for my accounting and auditing articles throughout the duration of my undergraduate studies.
+EY had spotted me through a Talent Recruitment Program, awarding me funding for by Bachelor’s in ny final high school year on the condition that I would serve my articles at EY after I completed my honours.
 So, I was contractually bound to begin my articles.
 However, I could not reconcile the bursary conditions with my core aspirations.
-Fortunately, with some leverage and a little luck, I wiggled out of that pickle.

 Postcolonial Predicaments of Sovereignty